yusufkusuma/superset/RELEASING/release-notes-4-0/README.md

 ![Sunburst](media/sunburst.png)

+### Centralized React Storybook

+TODO @rusackas

+### Notes on security

+TODO @rusackas @dpgaspar to note any CVEs from prior versions that are patched and public as of this release.

 ### Some cool stats

 - ~15K lines of code were removed by PRs related to 4.0 proposals
 - We reduced the number of NPM packages vulnerabilities by 72%
   - 3.1: 90 vulnerabilities (42 moderate, 34 high, 14 critical)
   - 4.0: 25 vulnerabilities (16 moderate, 8 high, 1 critical)
+- TODO @dpgaspar @rusackas stats on backend dependency CVEs - hopefully none?
 - 40+ dependency changes (upgrades, additions, and removals)